knpuniversity/blog/rss.rst

 ------------------------------

 Creating an RSS feed is simple and was made even easier by `\\Suin\\RSSWriter`_.
-It's built with PHP namespaces, us `tested in Travis`_, is all setup with Composer and does nothing more than help dump RSS.
+It's built with PHP namespaces, is `tested in Travis`_, is all setup with Composer and does nothing more than help dump RSS.
 There are also some Symfony2 bundles for RSS, but creating a feed is so simple that these seem like overkill.